Last updated on 2026-03-12

 Featured Experiences

-The Landscape Technician program offers several unique experiences that enhance the learning journey:
+The Landscape Technician program offers a variety of unique experiences that enhance learning and professional development:

-- Professional Practicum: Students gain valuable experience working under the supervision of industry professionals, which is essential for obtaining professional licenses or certifications.
+- Professional Practicum: Gain practice-based experience under the supervision of industry professionals.

 Career Options